SindyPin/Causal-Multiomics-Method/Code/Main_Code.md

 ---

+## Typical Install and Run Time

+- **Typical Install Time on a "Normal" Desktop Computer:**
+  The installation of required R packages (`dplyr`, `knitr`, `pander`) is **very fast**, typically taking less than a minute on a standard desktop computer with a stable internet connection.

+- **Expected Run Time for Demo on a "Normal" Desktop Computer:**
+  The `generate_report` function is designed for efficiency and completes **very quickly**, usually within a few seconds, depending on the dataset size.
+For the provided demo dataset, the run time is almost instantaneous.

+---

 ## Key Notes
 - **Customization**: Adjust the `alpha` parameter to modify the weight of `MR_Score_norm` and `CT_Score_norm` in the `Final_Score` calculation.
 - **Handling Missing Values**: The script replaces missing values in `MR_Score_norm` and `CT_Score_norm` with 0, ensuring a complete dataset for scoring.